By accepting you will be accessing a service provided by a third-party external to http://bowers.org/

 The usage of glass to assist with sight likely began right around the turn of the first millennium.
 Scattered texts reference the Roman Emperor Nero using an emerald to assist him in watching gladiators without any glare and the writer Seneca was said to have used a glass sphere filled with water to read.
 Glass spheres and reading stones were used until the late 13th century when craftsmen in Northern Italy—either Pisa or more likely the glassblowers of Venice—began refining the glass into smaller lenses.
 Frames made out of wood, horn or metal evolved over the next few hundred years and other advancements such as a bridge connecting two lenses so that they could rest over the nose, temples so that the glasses could be balanced on one’s ears, the bifocal lens so that people that are both nearsighted and farsighted can see with one pair and much more developed over the same lengthy timeframe.

 Pince-nez is French for pinched nose, a style of glasses that rely on the tension of a metal spring to sit on the bridge of the nose.
 Though this style of eyeglass was likely among the earliest to have been used, dating as far back as the 14th century, it was revived in the 1880s through usage by iconic Americans such as Teddy Roosevelt and included in popular fiction like Sherlock Holmes.
-There is a significant amount of variation within this style, including half-moon spectacles.
+There is a significant amount of variation within this style.

 Scissor spectacles were a forerunner to the lorgnette, both varieties of handheld lenses though the former held a far more utilitarian function.
 Invented in the late 18th century by a German optician, these glasses let the user manually set the distance between the lenses.
 They would be worn around the neck and held at first from a handle with early models and later—as is the case here—just from their joint.
 Seeing the benefit of more unobtrusive eyewear that could be held from the side rather than the center, the lorgnette was created.
 While scissor spectacles and lorgnettes were used concurrently the latter found better footing in high society where they were used like modern opera glasses in theaters or at other fancy events.